 Be mindful of pranayama, of the rhythmic flow of your breath through your body.
 And for the best effect with many mudras you will want to adopt a certain position while visualising a certain thing while using the mudra.
 The complete combination of these elements can lead to profound changes in your mind and body.

-Where and when should you practice mudras?
+Where and when to practice

-It is entirely up to you when and where you practice mudras.
-And provided you are able to relax and focus, you are fine using mudras anywhere.
+It matters more how you practice mudras rather than when or where.Just make sure you are relaxed and focused.
 Some yogis even practice mudras while stuck in traffic, though there are of course inherent dangers to that.

-If you are a beginner you will need to use a mudra for at least ten minutes before it has an affect on your mind.
-If you switch from one mudra to the next you won’t experience any heightened mental, you’ll just get a vague impression of one state, and then another and so on.
-It is much better to stay with one mudra and to truly get into that mudra so you can experience it fully.
+If you are a beginner you will need to use a hand position for at least ten minutes before it has an affect on your mind.
+If you switch from one to the next you won’t experience any heightened mental state, you’ll just get a vague impression of one state, and then another and so on.
+It is much better to stay with one position and to truly get into that one so you can experience it fully.